 - 1. Ho'oponopono Slip (Grades 6-12): A consequence for violating agreements or breaking the Code of Conduct.
-It allows students to articulate their accountability.
-The pu'uhonua teacher, counselor, and vice-principal are notified to provide additional support. - 2.
-Reflections (Grades 6-12): A structured process for students to reflect on their behavior patterns with a pu'uhonua teacher, counselor, or vice-principal. - 3.
+It allows students to articulate their accountability. - 2.
+Reflections (Grades 6-12): A structured process for students to reflect on their behavior patterns with an Advisory teacher, counselor, or vice-principal. - 3.
 Give Back: A service opportunity to contribute positively to the school community. - 4.
 Call Home: Notification to parents/guardians about the student's behavior. - 5.
 Conference: A meeting involving the student, parents/guardians, and school staff to discuss behavioral issues. - 6.
 Behavioral Probation: A period during which a student must demonstrate improved behavior or face further consequences. - 7.
 Loss of Privileges: Denial of the opportunity to participate in extracurricular activities. - 8.
-Suspension: Temporary exclusion from school. - 9.
+Detention: Time spent reflecting on behavior and choices. - 9.
+Suspension: Temporary exclusion from school. - 10.
 Expulsion: Permanent removal from school.